JayMass5800/HabitV8/error.md

 Requirement: If the midnight refresh does not explicitly trigger a widget refresh, this needs to be implemented.
 The widgets must show the new day's habits immediately after the midnight refresh logic has run.
 Also the listeners in the timeline screen only seem to be updating after an app open and close rather than on a data change like a completion from a notification.
 They should update immediately,I want this application to be fast and reliable

-Also the listeners in the timeline screen only seem to be updating after an app open and close rather than on a data change like a completion from a notification.
-They should update immediately,I want this application to be fast and reliable